August 5, 2020

 KEY TAKEAWAYS

-If you are changing EMR/EHR, navigating an acquisition, or preparing to retire—data migration and archiving is important to the ongoing security, compliance, and resource use of your practice.
-A reputable and experienced healthcare data archive vendor can help you decide the best method to extract, convert, and store your healthcare data, allowing you to preserve and access the data you need, securely and reliably.
-Working with a healthcare data expert can help your practice save time, money, and eliminate security risk.
+If you are changing EMR/EHR, navigating an acquisition, or preparing to retire—data migration and archiving is important to the ongoing security, compliance, and resource use of your healthcare organization.
+A reputable and experienced healthcare data archive vendor can help you decide the best method to extract, convert, and store your healthcare data, allowing you to preserve and access the data you need securely and reliably.
+Working with a healthcare data expert can help your organization save time, money, and eliminate security risk.

 Need help with data migration or archiving?
-Learn more about Micro-Office Systems data migration and archiving services.
+Learn more about Micro-Office Systems data migration and archiving services or contact us for a free consultation.